themagicalmammal/howtolinux/README.md

 Encryption adds a layer to the disk, so there's a performance penalty.
 In day to day operations, you wouldn't notice it though, but there's an argument that older hardware might suffer if they're already in the limit.
 But it's usually a very useful feature to have, you never know what will happen to your hardware, if it's lost or stolen, you don't want to think about people having access to your stuff as well.

 #### Q. Should I use Btrfs or Ext4 or XFS?
 **Ans.** It depends, As Btrfs is in its infancy state also Ext4 is a more popular option.
 But, Btrfs is starting to become a trend since Fedora adopted it & it ships with Fedora 33.
 Also, I am using this on both of my systems.
-If you are on HDD then go for Btrfs because it is surprisingly fast on it but, if you are on a SSD you can go for XFS. <br />
+If you are on HDD then go for Btrfs because it is surprisingly fast on it but, if you are on a SSD you can go for XFS.
+But, remember if you go for XFS it is not resizable unless you are on a lvm.<br />

 To fix installation bugs
 ```bash